rym-oualha/CarRacing-V0_with_PPO/README.md

   3. Train the agent using Proximal Policy Optimization (PPO).

-  4. Iterate until agent reaches an average reward of 900 over 100 consecutive trials (over 2500 episodes)
+  4. Iterate until agent reaches an average reward of 900 over 100 consecutive trials

 You can train the agent following the instructions in the notebook *train.ipynb*.